Bhavyamalhotra49/bmi-ml-analysis/README.md

 - Demonstrates an end-to-end ML workflow from data handling to prediction

 ## Note for Readers:
 This dataset is quite small; hence, the model's accuracy should be considered as an illustration only.
-The approach can be used with larger datasets to obtain more accurate BMI or health predictions.

 ## Dependencies
 - Python 3.x